 “The struggle is nothing you can buy; you can’t pay for or buy liberation.
 It has to come at its own pace, from its own strength,” says Elisabeth Ohlson in her writings about the exhibition.

-This autumn’s art exhibition at Spritmuseum takes us back to New York in the 1980s and 90s, to an era that began with a new openness, until the AIDS epidemic began to claim young lives by the thousands, with a backlash of rare force as a consequence.
+This winter’s art exhibition at Spritmuseum takes us back to New York in the 1980s and 90s, to an era that began with a new openness, until the AIDS epidemic began to claim young lives by the thousands, with a backlash of rare force as a consequence.
 But we also encounter the strength of the LGBTQI+ movement’s counter-reaction.

 Photographer Elisabeth Ohlson, invited to serve as guest curator, describes her own experience of the 1980s, a period that shaped her into the artist and LGBTQI activist she is today.
 She has selected art pieces from the Absolut Art Collection, a far-ranging, sometimes contradictory, boundary-crossing collection that includes installations, films, paintings, decoration, kitsch, traditional folk art, works both unknown and famous, works both provocative and polite.
 The tension between the various artists and the client’s, Absolut Vodka’s, only requirement – that the bottle be placed in a central position – gains an extra dimension here when linked to themes such as HIV and AIDS, street art, activism and relationships viewed through the lens of sexuality.